First recorded by Smiley Lewis (1954).

 Originally recorded by Smiley Lewis (R&B #2 1955).

-From the wiki: “‘I Hear You Knocking’ (sometimes spelled ‘I Hear You Knockin”) is a popular rhythm and blues song with emphatic syncopation, written by Dave Bartholomew and Earl King (under the pen name Pearl King) and published in 1955.
-The original recording was made by Smiley Lewis, reaching #2 on the Billboard R&B singles chart in 1955.
+From the wiki: “‘I Hear You Knocking’ (sometimes spelled ‘I Hear You Knockin”) was written in 1955 by Dave Bartholomew and Earl King (under the pen name Pearl King) and first recorded that year by Smiley Lewis, reaching #2 on the Billboard R&B singles chart in 1955.

 First recorded by Smiley Lewis (R&B #11 1956).